Occupations of the 12 Disciples of Jesus

 • John, son of Zebedee

 The most common occupation among the disciples was fishing.
-Peter, Andrew, James, and John were all fishermen from the Sea of Galilee.
-Their practical knowledge of boats and nets proved valuable during Jesus' ministry, as they often traveled by water.
+Peter, Andrew, James, and John were professional fishermen on the Sea of Galilee.
+They likely worked in a family business and were used to hard physical labor, teamwork, and enduring long hours at sea.
+Their practical knowledge of boats, nets, and navigation proved valuable during Jesus' ministry, as they often traveled across bodies of water to reach different regions.

 Tax Collector